 Any outdoor light equipped with a sensor can serve to alert you of the presence of intruders or movements outside of your home at night.
 They also act as a deterrent for criminals who prefer to work under the cover of darkness.

-The PIR or passive infra-red sensors are great as they add that second layer of safety but do not stay on and cause glare or a serious annoyance (especially when they shine into bedrooms).
+The PIR or passive infra-red sensors are great as they add that second layer of safety but don’t stay on and cause glare or a serious annoyance (especially when they shine into bedroom windows).
 PIR sensors also enable you to extend the life of your lights and save you some money.
 These lights are also fairly easy to install and weatherproof so you can trust them to keep going for a long time.

 Ideal locations to install outdoor solar LEDs